 Identify the roles that have to be filled.
 For this, you should understand what kind of skills and expertise will be required.
 For instance, if we talk about development of a software product, including a developer and a QA specialist is a must.
 However, don’t disregard nontechnical roles and their importance.
 A marketing specialist can help you analyze the latest market trends and write the strategy that would suit your product in particular.

 Foster open communication among all team members.
 Clear communication is critical when working on a cross-functional team.
 Team members need enough encouragement to openly share their ideas; they shouldn’t hesitate to ask questions and provide feedback when it’s required.
 For this, it’s important to conduct retrospective meetings after each sprint that target feedback and open communication among the employees.

 Adopt the most appropriate leadership type.
 While strong leadership isn’t always essential for making a cross-functional team work, it’s still important to consider the leadership approach.
 The team lead must be experienced in managing this type of team collaboration and have a clear vision of the aims the team wants to achieve.
 A team lead must model the behavior and values that will help all members build trust, transparency, honesty, and respect with their collaboration and working process.

 AdoptDevOps practices.
-According to the DevOps practice, you have to avoid manual work as much as possible.
+According to DevOps practice, you have to avoid manual work as much as possible.
 So automating development, testing, and configuration processes is a must.
-You should use DevOps tools that will allow the specialists to get rid of time-consuming mundane tasks and concentrate on more important activities that are not automated and need intervention.
+You should use DevOps tools that will allow the specialists to get rid of time-consuming, mundane tasks and concentrate on more important activities that are not automated and require intervention.

 Establish a shared understanding of the technology stack and tools.
 For this, a team lead or a product manager should first recognize the technology stack and toolset that lies in the foundation of the project.
 Then, each team member has to understand how their role fits the overall technology stack.
 For instance, software engineers need to make sure their code is ready to interact with other layers of the entire technology stack.